IbrahimDar786/Hello-world/README.md

 # Hello-world
 Ibrahim's first repository
-Hello everone , This is ibrahim form J&k.
+Hello everyone, This is ibrahim from J&k.